danreilly/quanet_hdl/README.md

 # Register Spaces

 Initially I had made a new IP called quanet_regs, that had a slave axi interface.
 It implemented registers that controlled three other IPs: the util_dacfifo, the axi_adcfifo, and also the quanet_sfp.
 I had to make connections between them in daq_bd.tcl.

 Then I changed it so that each IP has its own slave axi interface, and its own set of registers.
 While this might make the AXI buses consume more resources, this makes the IPs less interdependent.
 It also means less connections have to be made in daq_bd.tcl, which becomes simpler.
 It also allows each IP to have its own CDC constraints right there in the source code, as opposed to putting those constraints in yet another separate build file (system_constr.xdc).

+Register fields are automatically syntactically extracted from the HDL source code to produce a .h include file for C.

 # notes on AD's HDL